luchris429/DiscoPOP/README.md

     --alpaca-openai-configs <path_to_your_client_config>/openai_configs.yaml
 ```

-## Held-Out Test Set

 ### TL;DR
-If you want to run both togheter, We have prepared a bash scripts:
+If you want to run both together, We have prepared bash scripts:
 ```shell
 source scripts/train_tldr.sh
 ```